ridhimrastogi/Alfred/README.md

   - **Main Flow**:

     User will ask Alfred to create a file and also provide mattermost handles (@username) of other users with whom this file will be shared.
 Alfred will create the file on users google drive and share the link in chat.
-Alfred at the same time will also DM all other users, the sharable link for this file.
+At the same time, it will also DM all other users, the sharable link for this file.

   - **Subflows**: